-David is the Chief Municipal Inspector (CMI) and head of the Inspectorate.
-He’s accountable to the Special Minister of State and provides reports and recommendations to councils and government.
+Dr John Lynch is the acting Chief Municipal Inspector (CMI) and head of the Inspectorate.
+He’s accountable to the Attorney General and provides reports and recommendations to councils and government.

 - investigating council operations

 - prosecuting anyone in breach of the Act

 The CMI can delegate functions and powers to Inspectors of Municipal Administration, including the ability to: